dgeb/json-api/format/index.md

 To-many relationships **MUST** be represented with one of the formats for plural resources described above.

-For example, the following post is associated with several comments:
+For example, the following post is associated with several comments, identified by their IDs:

 ```javascript
 //...